matthewvukomanovic/APNIC.Parser/README.md

 location: is a comma separated list of the locations which should be included in the result

-type: is a comma separated list of the types which should be included in the result (note that only ipv4 does anything useful)
+type: is a comma separated list of the types which should be included in the result

 long or l : means that a longer more verbose form of the output should be output

+separator : the characters to separate the entries, this defaults to a newline but can be replaced with something like  " " to have spaces instead